Important Regulation Updates & Key Superannuation Rates and Thresholds Changes

 Superannuation Guarantee Contributions (SGC) are contributions made by an Employer for the benefit of an SMSF member.

 Superannuation Guarantee Contributions, along with Salary Sacrifice Contributions and Personal Concessional Contributions count towards the Concessional Contributions Cap.
-If you intend to make Salary Sacrifice Contributions and/or Personal Concessional Contributions in addition to the Superannuation Guarantee Contributions made by your Employer, please ensure you will not exceed the Concessional Contributions Cap given your Superannuation Guarantee Contributions have increased after 1 July 2024.
+The annual Concessional Contributions Cap for the 2025/2026 Financial Year remains at $30,000 per member.
+If you intend to make Salary Sacrifice Contributions and/or Personal Concessional Contributions in addition to the Superannuation Guarantee Contributions made by your Employer, please ensure you will not exceed the Concessional Contributions Cap given your Superannuation Guarantee Contributions have increased after 1 July 2025.

 If your Total Superannuation Balance (TSB) on 30 June of the previous Financial Year is less than $500,000 and you have unused Concessional Cap amounts from the previous 5 years, you may make extra Concessional Contributions - above the General Concessional Contributions Cap.